dpjanes/iotdb-homestar/README.md

 IOTDB manages this all behind the scenes in something called a **Bridge**, which provides a standard way of discovering, configuring and manipulating Things.
 Normally as a programmer you do not have to worry about how Bridges work, unless you're adding a new type of Thing to IOTDB.

-### What else ya got?

-Here's a few other interesting concepts from IOTDB.
-Don't worry about understanding these right off.

-* **Bridge** - a standard way of interfacing to Things in Node.JS.
-Actually works mostly independently of IOTDB and can be used stand-alone.
-* **Deferred Operations** - Node.JS typically uses lots of callbacks: you wait for something to be ready, get a notification, then do stuff.
-In IOTDB you typically say "do this operation" and when the Thing becomes available it is then performed.
-* **Bands** - in IOTDB, a Thing is really a unique identifier, plus a series of "bands".
-Bands are named JSON dictionaries, currently "istate", "ostate", "meta" and "model".
-You manipulate Things solely by manipulating bands.
-* **Transporters** - a lot of really common and useful operations can done simply by modelling it by moving band data around.
-For example, Home☆Star's HTML interface is made by a "HTML Transporter" being connected to a "IOTDB Transporter".
-* **Stores** - (a work in progress) a variation of Transporters that moves data in bulk to a data store
-* **Transmogrifiers** - (a work in progress) we can e.g. make a Fahrenheit temperature sensor look like a Celsius one, so as a programmer you don't have to worry about incompatible data sets.

-### What does it run on?

-Anything that Node.JS runs on.
-We develop on Mac and test on Raspberry Pis, Linux boxes and Intel Edisons (so far).
-The Home☆Star project also presents an API on your LAN, so you don't necessarily have to use Node.JS to work with IOTDB.

 ### What does it look like?